ThevenonT/groupomania/frontend/README.md

 go to the frontend folder and start the server.

 # START THE SERVER
-run `npm run start` to start the frontend server on `port: 3006`.
+run `npm install` to install the dependencies and run `npm run start` to start the frontend server on `port: 3006`.

 # PORT